-To quantify behavioral performance during the learning stage in each training day, we first identified for each tone trial which dispenser the animal approached within the 5-s period of reward availability.
-To quantify behavioral performance during the probe stage, we identified for each tone trial which dispenser the animal preferred to visit (that is, spent more time within a 5-cm vicinity of the dispenser) during the period from tone onset to 10s after tone offset (that is, a 20-s period).
+To quantify behavioural performance during the learning stage in each training day, we first identified for each tone trial which dispenser the animal approached within the 5-second period of reward availability.
+To quantify behavioural performance during the probe stage, we identified for each tone trial which dispenser the animal preferred to visit (i.e., spent more time within 5-cm vicinity of the dispenser) during the period from tone onset to 10 seconds after tone offset (i.e. 20-second period).
 For both learning and probe stages, we next classified each tone trial as being correct or incorrect depending on whether the animal had opted for the sucrose-delivering or the quinine-delivering dispenser, respectively.
-We finally scored behavioral performance during learning (for example, Fig. 1e) and memory performance during probe sessions (for example, Fig. 1f) by calculating the difference between the number of correct trials and the number of incorrect trials divided by the total number of completed trials.
-A score of 1 thus indicates that mice always visited the correct (sucrose-delivering) dispenser, while a score of -1 indicates that mice always visited the incorrect (quinine-delivering) dispenser.
-Note that during learning trials, because the correct dispenser in one contingency (for example, X) was the incorrect dispenser in the other (for example, Y), we display behavioral performance (for example, Fig. 1e) with respect to the current contingency, with the y axis ranging from 1 (correct Y) to 0 (chance) to 1 (correct X).
-A similar behavioral score was calculated for the exploration session (Fig. 1e) on the basis of the total number of visits to each dispenser (because there were no trials during exploration).
-To give equal weighting to trials in each contingency during the probe, the overall probe score for a given day was the mean of means for contingencies X and contingency Y (that is, (mean score in Y trials + mean score in X trials)/2).
-Data collection could not be performed blind to the conditions of the experiments because the experimenter had to be aware of which condition they had to expose each mouse to on a given day (light ON versus light OFF) and on a given session (which open-field arena/session type).
+We finally scored behavioural performance during learning (e.g. Fig. 1e) and memory performance during probe (e.g. Fig. 1f) sessions by calculating the difference between the number of correct trials minus the number of incorrect trials, divided by the total number of completed trials.
+A score of 1 thus indicates that mice always visited the correct (sucrose-delivering) dispenser while a score of -1 indicates that mice always visited the incorrect (quinine-delivering) dispenser.
+Note that during learning trials, since the correct dispenser in one contingency (e.g. X) was the incorrect dispenser in the other (e.g. Y), we display behavioural performance (e.g. Fig. 1e) with respect to the current contingency, with the y-axis ranging from 1 (correct Y) to 0 (chance) to 1 (correct X).
+A similar behavioural score was calculated for the exploration session (Fig. 1e) on the basis of the total number of visits to each dispenser (since there were no trials during exploration).
+In order to give equal weighting to trials in each contingency during the probe, the overall probe score for a given day was the mean of means for contingencies X and contingency Y (i.e. (mean score in Y trials + mean score in X trials)/2).
+Data collection could not be performed blind to the conditions of the experiments since the experimenter had to be aware as to which condition they had to expose each mouse on a given day (Light ON vs Light OFF) and on a given session (which open-field arena/session type).

 In vivo ensemble recordings and light delivery.
-On the morning of each recording day, optimal positioning within the CA1 pyramidal layer was performed using the local field potential (LFP) signals obtained from each tetrode51 in search of multiunit spiking activity.
+On the morning of each recording day, optimal positioning within the CA1 pyramidal layer was carried out using the local field potential (LFP) signals obtained from each tetrode52 in search of multi-unit spiking activity.
 Tetrodes were then left in position for ~1.5h before commencing recordings.
 Tetrodes were raised at the end of each recording day to avoid possible mechanical damage overnight.
-Optical interrogation was performed during learning using a diode-pumped solid-state laser (Laser 2000, Ringstead) that delivers yellow light (561 nm, ~18-mW output power) to the optic fibers implanted bilaterally above the CA1 pyramidal cell layer to suppress CA3 -> CA1 inputs in Arch3.0-expressing Grik4-Cre mice.
+Optical interrogation was performed during learning using a diode-pumped solid-state laser (Laser 2000, Ringstead) that delivers yellow light (561nm; ~18mW output power) to the optic fibres implanted bilaterally above the CA1 pyramidal cell layer in order to suppress CA3→CA1 inputs in Arch3.0-expressing Grik4-Cre mice.
 Mice were accustomed to light delivery before training.
-During training, light was delivered for 3-min periods five times per learning session, with a 2-min light OFF gap between each light delivery.
-Trials occurred during the light ON epochs, and at least 1 min after the onset of each light pulse to allow sufficient time for axonal suppression36.
-Note that for the quantification of behavioral effects of input suppression, we compared light ON days to light OFF days from the same animals to provide a within-subject control.
+During training, light was delivered for 3-minute periods, 5 times per learning session, with a 2-minute light OFF gap between each light delivery.
+Trials occurred during the light ON epochs, and at least 1 minute after the onset of each light pulse to allow sufficient time for axonal suppression36.
+Note that, for the quantification of behavioural effects of input suppression, we compared light ON days to light OFF days from the same animals to provide a within-subject control.